MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/get-clients.md

 > [!TIP]
 > Watch the following session to learn about the benefits of the Windows Desktop Client, how to plan for it, and how to deploy it: [Teams Windows Desktop Client](https://aka.ms/teams-clients)

-On Windows, Teams requires .NET Framework 4.5 or later; the Teams installer will offer to install it for you if you don't have it.

-The Microsoft Teams installation for Windows provides downloadable installers in 32-bit and 64-bit architecture.

-> [!NOTE]
-> The architecture (32-bit vs. 64-bit) of Microsoft Teams is agnostic to the architecture of Windows and Office that is installed.
+Teams on Windows provides downloadable installers in [32-bit](https://teams.microsoft.com/downloads/desktopurl?env=production&plat=windows&managedInstaller=true&download=true), [64-bit](https://teams.microsoft.com/downloads/desktopurl?env=production&plat=windows&arch=x64&managedInstaller=true&download=true), and [ARM64](https://teams.microsoft.com/downloads/desktopurl?env=production&plat=windows&arch=arm64&managedInstaller=true&download=true) architectures.
+The x86 architecture (32-bit vs. 64-bit) of Microsoft Teams is agnostic to the architecture of Windows and Office that is installed.
 We recommend the 64-bit version of Microsoft Teams on 64-bit systems.

+Teams requires .NET Framework 4.5 or later.
+If .NET Framework or later isn't installed the Teams installer will offer to install for you.

 The Windows client is deployed to the AppData folder located in the user’s profile.
 Deploying to the user’s local profile allows the client to be installed without requiring elevated rights.
 The Windows client leverages the following locations: